Sorceress (1982 film): Filming

+Post-production

 Like many New World films of the time, it re-used James Horner's musical score from Battle Beyond the Stars (1980).
+Because most of the cast were Mexicans (credited under anglicized pseudonyms), the entire cast (including the Harris twins) was re-dubbed in post-production.
+Corman did not want to pay a professional voice cast to re-record all the dialogue, instead having various New World Pictures employees fill out the parts.

 Reception

 Hill took his name off the film, which only made a little over $1.3 million at the box office.
 It became the last time he and Corman ever worked together.

 The Los Angeles Times called it "a fairly shabby movie."

 Corman went on to make a series of sword and sorcery films including Deathstalker and Deathstalker 2.